aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ### Cost

-ou are responsible for the cost of the AWS services used while running this Guidance.
+You are responsible for the cost of the AWS services used while running this Guidance.
 As of November 2023, the cost for running this Guidance with the default settings in the N. Virginia (us-east-1) is approximately $1600 per month for running and processing data on the initially provisioned two instances.
 Cost might increase with higher workload, as by default, up to five instances are provisioned.

 ## Prerequisites